jaimii/LargeRaids/README.md

 In addition to fixing errors, you should look at the Mojang mapping for the ```groupsSpawned``` variable.
 If it is not ```J```, then you should change it at ```RaidWrapper.setGroupsSpawned()```.

+## Known Bugs
+For any large raid, the minimum Hero of the Village effect given is level 2.
+This affects all versions of LargeRaids (including versions from the original mod author), and is caused by vanilla giving out the effect before ```RaidFinishEvent``` is fired.

 ## Statistics

 [![](https://bstats.org/signatures/bukkit/LargeRaids.svg)](https://bstats.org/plugin/bukkit/LargeRaids/13910)